kkpink/my-python-website/README.md

 # my-python-website
-#Create two folers static and templates as im using flask and copy and paste code
+#Create two folders static and templates and put the respective files in it.For static add css and image files while for templates add html files ,as im using flask and copy and paste codeand make sure app.py is not in ANY directorys